 The first lessons explain C# concepts using small snippets of code.
 You'll learn the basics of C# syntax and how to work with data types like strings, numbers, and booleans.
-It's all interactive, and you'll be writing code within minutes.
+It's all interactive, and you'll be writing and running code within minutes.
 These first lessons assume no prior knowledge of programming or the C# language.

 In the Hello world quickstart, you'll create the most basic

 string type and how to work with text.

 In the Numbers in C# quickstart, you'll learn how computers store numbers and how to perform calculations with different numeric types.
 You'll learn the basics of rounding, and how to perform mathematical calculations using C#.
 This quickstart is also available to run locally on your machine.

 This quickstart assumes that you have finished the Hello world lesson.

 The Branches and loops quickstart teaches the basics of selecting different paths of code execution based on the values stored in variables.
 You'll learn the basics of control flow, which is the basis of how programs make decisions and choose different actions.
 This quickstart is also available to run locally on your machine.